vi3itor/lingualeoanki/readme.md

 ### Acknowledgments

 [Ilya Isaev][15] for [inspiration][16] and his project [LeoPort][17].
-[Serge][18] for duplicate search feature, support words with apostrophes and function to redownload words if initially failed.
+[Serge][18] for duplicate search feature, support words with apostrophes and function to retry downloading words if initially failed.
 [Nikolay Bikov][19] for [PostMan Collection][20], [alfred-lingualeo][21] add-on and for helping to test on MacOS.
 And to all users who gave valuable comments and feedback and helped to test on different platforms.